onweru/compose/exampleSite/content/blog/creating-a-new-theme.md

 {{ partial "footer.html" . }}
 ```

 Generate the web site and verify the results.
-The title on the home page is now "your title here", which comes from the "title" variable in the config.toml file.
+The title on the home page is now "your title here", which comes from the "title" variable in the hugo.toml file.

 ### Update the Default Single Template to Use the Partials